Saturday, April 30, 2016

 Since gaining the majority in 2010, Wisconsin GOP legislators have been in the vanguard of this national drive to block the vote.
 They have severely curtailed early voting, implemented the strictest photo-ID law in the country, abolished special registration deputies, and increased residency requirements.
 Scott Walker even suggested ending same-day registration, a move that would heavily discourage first-time (mostly young, mostly Democratic) voters.

 All of these changes have been made under the guise of eliminating non-existent voter fraud.
 But the GOP's actual motivation for voter repression is far more self-serving.
-After photo ID was passed in 2011,
+After photo ID was passed in 2011, State Senate Republicans let the real cat out of the bag.
+Some were reportedly "giddy about the ramifications and literally singled out the prospects of suppressing minority and college voters."

 On a personal level, I volunteered as an election inspector in Germantown in 2014 and 2015.
 During that time, the strict Wisconsin photo ID law was tied-up in court.
 However, the burdensome regulation was allowed to go into effect this year.
 Being morally opposed to the law, I resigned as a poll worker.
 Since I had volunteered my time to help people exercise their voting rights, I could not in good conscience participate in restricting those same rights.